Premier dog training in Sacramento, Lake Tahoe and many other areas of the Northern California Region

 The most widely used training collars are the choke and prong (or pinch) collars.
 We don't necessarily advocate the use of these collars for all dogs in all circumstances; our aim here is to simply provide you with their specific applications, which can help prevent improper use should you already have, or are considering acquiring, one.

 The typical choke collar is constructed of a length of small-link chain, although it is also available in nylon webbing.
 A choke collar is fitted onto the dog in such a manner that when the loose end is pulled, the collar constricts around the dog's neck, thus the term "choke".
-Used properly, a choke collar is designed to get a dog's attention without inflicting harm upon issuing a command.
+Used properly, a choke collar is designed to get a dog's attention upon issuing a command, without inflicting harm.
 As with all training tools, it is important to first teach a dog what you want him to do when the tool is applied.
 If used improperly, a choke collar is highly ineffective and results only in restricting a dog's airway.

 The premise behind a prong collar is to simulate the actions of a mother dog.
-When a puppy misbehaves or gets out of hand, the mother sometimes sharply grabs the pup by the neck.
-The prongs on a prong collar mimic the mother's teeth.
-Like the choke collar, when used properly, and under the right circumstances, a prong collar can be effective without causing pain or harm, even on an adult dog.
-On the other hand, incorrect application of a prong collar can be ineffective, and indeed result in unnecessary stress to a dog's neck, so it would be wise to find out how to use this tool properly.
+Often, when a puppy gets out of hand its mother simply grabs it by the neck, and the pup typically stops whatever it is doing.
+A mother will also pick up pups by the scruffs of their necks and move them, such as if she senses danger.
+Thus, the prongs on a prong collar are designed to mimic the mother's teeth.
+When used properly under the right circumstances, a prong collar can be effective without causing pain or harm.
+On the other hand, incorrect application of a prong collar can be ineffective, and indeed result in unnecessary stress to a dog's neck, and damaging to your bond with your dog, so it would be wise to find out how to use this tool properly.

 An electronic training collar, or e-collar, typically consists of a remote transmitter and a collar fitted with a receiver.
 When a button on the transmitter is pressed the receiver emits electronic stimulation.
 While e-collars have been around for decades, early models were often quite strong and offered very minimal, if any, adjustment capabilities.
 Today's generation of e-collars includes models with infinite adjustment, and stimulation levels that start as low as zero and slowly graduate to high levels of stimulation.
-When adjusted properly, an e-collar should emit a stimulation similar to the gentle stimulation commonly used in human physical therapy, and the highest level applied should only mimic a flea bite.
+When using the proper model collar, adjusted properly, an e-collar should emit a stimulation similar to the gentle stimulation commonly used in human physical therapy treatment, and the highest level applied should only mimic a flea bite.

-Unfortunately, most people don't receive proper training on the use of electronic collars, thus, end up using too high of a stimulation level, hence the common misnomer, "shock collar".
+Unfortunately, most people don't receive proper training on the use of electronic collars, thus, end up using the wrong model of collar and too high of a stimulation level, hence the common misnomer, "shock collar".
 Used for obedience training, an electronic collar should NEVER be used to shock a dog!

 The design of e-collars has indeed come a long way from the days of yore.
 Several models of e-collars include vibration, tone and even voice modes.
 In each of these modes, the collar receiver emits no electronic stimulation.
 Instead, in vibration mode, the collar receiver vibrates like a pager.
 In tone mode, a tone signal is emitted, and in voice mode you can actually speak to your dog even if he or she is 2 miles away.

-Advocates of electronic collars swear that e-collars are actually more humane than the typical choke and chain collars, because no physical pressure of any kind is applied.
-But, as with all training tools, if a dog is not first taught what the stimulation, vibration, or tone means, an e-collar is warranted ineffective.
+Advocates of electronic collars swear that e-collars are actually more humane than even the typical choke collar, because no physical pressure of any kind is applied.
+But, as with all training tools, if the owner/handler/trainer is not proficient at using an e-collar, and a dog is not properly taught what the stimulation, vibration, or tone means, an e-collar is warranted ineffective.

 If you are considering training your dog with an electronic training collar, please click here before making your final decision.